-The Department offers one course that meet the Abstract Reasoning component of the Analytical Reasoning Requirement, ECON 100; and one course that fulfills the Domestic component of the Perspectives on Diversity Requirement, ECON 345.
+The Department offers two courses that meet the Abstract Reasoning component of the Analytical Reasoning Requirement, ECON 101 and 103; and one course that fulfills the Domestic component of the Perspectives on Diversity Requirement, ECON 345.
 The Department also offers an occasional Earlham Seminar.

-In addition, majors must take four more upper-level Economic courses (numbers 300 or above) totaling 12 credits.
+In addition, Quantitative Economics majors must take two more upper-level Economic courses (numbers 300 or above) totaling six credits.

-The following policies also apply to Economics majors:
+The following policies apply to both Economics majors:

 Students obtaining a Minor in Economics must take a minimum of 18 credits.
 The following courses which total nine credits are required of all Economics minors:

 In addition, minors must earn nine elective credits in Economics courses numbered 200 or higher.
 A student may transfer in one course of up to three credits toward the Minor.